Medical Countermeasures and Non-Pharmaceutical Interventions

 MCM Operational Readiness Review (ORR)

 NACCHO developed and collected resources that provide insight on best practice strategies to overcome challenges experienced while completing the MCM ORR.
 Resources include tools to help with identifying relevant ORR documentation and steps that health departments need to complete as the date of the ORR approaches within their jurisdiction.
 Resources can be accessed within NACCHO’s Toolbox or within CDC’s MCM SharePoint Site.
 To find specifc resources within the NACCHO Toolbox to assist with the MCM ORR, download the following fact sheet.

-Incorporating Populations with Functional and Access Needs into MCM Planning
+Incorporating Populations with Access and Functional Needs into MCM Planning

 In the event of an emergency, populations with functional and access needs may require additional assistance to get the information and resources they need to stay safe and healthy.
 MCM planners have a moral and legal responsibility to ensure that a “whole community” approach is taken when developing their response plans in order to ensure that everyone has equitable access to life-saving interventions.
 Taking the appropriate steps to identify the specific needs of your jurisdiction's population and developing strategies to account for those needs are essential.
 For resources to assist with MCM planning for populations with functional and access needs, visit: